 Debra L. Greenberger is an experienced litigator who represents clients in commercial and civil rights matters.
 She has extensive class action experience, including representing classes of defrauded consumers, underpaid workers, and inmates who suffered from excessive force while incarcerated at Rikers Island.
 She also represents individual clients who suffer employment or housing discrimination, who are falsely arrested or abused by police officers, or who are abused by correctional officers.
 She also brought a constitutional challenge on behalf of women forced to submit to gynecological exams.

 Ms. Greenberger’s commercial practice includes contract and tort disputes, as well as constitutional challenges to government regulations, at both the trial and appellate level.
-She has represented a broad range of companies, institutions, and individuals, from start-ups, to real estate developers, to the taxi industry, to the New York City Council, to merchant groups objecting to the interchange fees, among others.
+She has represented a broad range of companies, institutions, and individuals, from start-ups, to real estate developers, to the taxi industry, to the New York City Council, to merchant groups objecting to interchange fees, among others.

 She also advises executives, employees, and management on employment matters and advises students and their families on academic discipline issues.